Close

 The Goods and Service Tax (GST) is applied at 3% on acquiring gold and 5% on the associated making charges.
 In the case of exchanging gold items such as bars or coins for new jewelry, no additional GST is imposed up to the weight equivalent to the exchanged gold (bars or coins).
 GST only applies to the value exceeding the weight of the exchanged gold.

-It is important to note that no GST is levied on the outright sale of gold.
+It is important to note that GST on gold is not levied on the outright sale of gold.

 Gifts: Jewelry, Bullion, Gold ETFs, and Gold MFs

-Receiving gold in the form of jewelry, bullion, Gold Exchange-Traded Funds (ETFs), or Gold Mutual Funds (MFs) as a gift becomes taxable if the aggregate market value of the received gold exceeds ₹50,000.
+Receiving gold in the form of jewelry, bullion, ETFs, or Mutual Funds as a gift becomes taxable if the aggregate market value of the received gold exceeds ₹50,000.
 The taxation is categorized under the ‘Income from other sources’ and is subject to applicable slab rates based on your income bracket.

 Nevertheless, certain exemptions from taxation are provided by the Act in specific circumstances: